 As part of the monitoring and evaluation (M&E) framework, a nutrition dashboard has been developed to enhance management, M&E, and reporting on the UNAP II implementation.
 In his presentation to the PCC, Mr. James Muwonge, Director for Socio-Economic Surveys at the Uganda Bureau of Statistics (UBOS) said that the dashboard had been designed to ease its navigation by categorizing the information by sectors.

 The nutrition dashboard is one of the outputs of the National Information Platforms for Nutrition (NIPN), a government of Uganda initiative supported by the European Union.
 NIPN is implemented by the OPM in partnership with UBOs and with technical support from UNICEF.

 The PCC members thanked the OPM for developing the UNAP II and noted that nutrition is vital in the development of the country.

 “Malnutrition compromises mental capacity and development.
 UNAP should help us perform better.
 Ten years from now, we should have sorted malnutrition,” Rt.
 Hon.
 Rugunda said.

-The PCC was attended by various government officials including Minister of Finance, Planning and Economic Development, Hon.
+The PCC was attended by various government officials including the Minister of Finance, Planning and Economic Development, Hon.
 Matia Kasaija, Minister of State for Health, Hon.
 Robinah Nabanjja, Minister of State for Primary Education, Hon.
 Rosemary Seninde, Minister of State for Youth and Children Affairs Hon.
 Florence Nakiwala Kiyingi and the Chairperson of the National Planning Authority, Prof. Pamela Mbabazi among others.